huntse/uncarved/content/articles/mm_1.md

 +++
-title = "Writing an Automated Marketmaking System" aliases = [ "/articles/mm_1" ]
-last_modified = "2011-05-11T09:59:07Z"
+title = "Writing an Automated Marketmaking System" description = "The first in a series of articles in which we will construct a simple high frequency trading system." aliases = [ "/articles/mm_1" ] last_modified = "2011-05-11T09:59:07Z"
 +++
-# Writing an Automated Marketmaking System

-## The first in a series of articles in which we will construct a simple high frequency trading system.

 There has been a lot of press recently about the evils of high frequency trading (HFT), with many commentators saying that HFT may